Church Partnerships

 Become not just a sayer but a doer of God’s word.
 Partner with us.

 If you're a person of faith who attends a church, you know what a big difference exists between professing God's truth and actually living it.
-But if we know this, circumstances — Christianity on the decline and churches languishing across the country, the demands of our jobs and families, the challenges of surviving in our economy — make engaged and committed service to our neighbors and community tougher than ever to prioritize.
+But if we know this, circumstances — churches languishing across the country, the fight for the heart of the Christian faith, the demands of our jobs and families, the challenges of surviving in our economy — make engaged and committed service to our neighbors and community tougher than ever to prioritize.

 We recognize that our churches face a unique challenge — that of growing their ministries while also remembering that our love of Christ must come from the cross, that is, in our willingness to imitate His sacrifice, to forego some of our own needs and comforts to extend compassion to our neighbors in their need.